AlgoMaster Logo

 Intuition

-The most straightforward approach is to check every possible subarray.
+Check every possible subarray.
 For each starting index i, extend the subarray to the right, accumulating the sum.
 The moment the sum reaches target, record the length and move on to the next starting index.
-Since we want the minimum, we can break early for each i once we find a valid subarray starting there (the first valid one for a given i is the shortest for that start, because we're extending one element at a time).
+We break early for each i once we find a valid subarray starting there: because we extend one element at a time, the first valid subarray for a given start is also the shortest for that start.

 Algorithm